leesk212/AGC_AutoGitCommit/README.md

 # AGC_AutoGitCommit
-Are you want to get forest in your GitHome?
+Do you want to get forest in your GitHome?
 Take my code and run in background.

 ## Consideration
 * On some types of machines, the only unit of time supported is *seconds*